Sweetwater High School (National City, California)

-Sweetwater High School (commonly referred to as SUHi and SUH within the district) is a secondary school located in National City, California, United States.
+Sweetwater High School (SUHI or SUH) is a high school in National City, California, United States.
 Established in 1920, it is one of the oldest high schools in San Diego County.
-Flagship of the Sweetwater Union High School District, SUHI predominantly serves the National City community with an enrollment of 2,675 students.
+The flagship of Sweetwater Union High School District, SUHI predominantly serves the National City community with an enrollment of 2,675 students.

 In 2009, Sweetwater High School was named on Newsweek's list of the top 1,500 public high schools in the United States.
 In 2016 it ranked 2065th on U.S. News & World Report's list of best high schools.

 History

 Built in 1882 near the present site of Central Elementary School at 9th Street and E Avenue, National School was the South Bay's first high school.
 National's successor, National City High School, was built in 1908 around that same location, where Central Elementary School now stands.
 To accommodate the growing population of high school students, Sweetwater Union High School was built in 1921 at 2900 Highland Avenue.
-The present day administration building was originally two-stories with the library upstairs.
+The present-day administration building was originally two stories with the library upstairs.

-The New Gym was added in the early 2000s and is the blue print for many of the gyms of other schools built in the 2000s part of the Sweetwater Union High School District.
+The New Gym was added in the early 2000s and is the blueprint for many of the gyms of other schools built in the 2000s part of Sweetwater Union High School District.

 Thanks to Proposition O, the Sweetwater Union High School District was able to fund a remodel of SUHI's aging campus.
-This extensive upgrade, which incorporates some of the classic architecture in the new design, with a new three story building housing the new counseling center, administration, library, theater, teacher offices and 31 classrooms.
+This extensive upgrade, which incorporates some of the classic architecture in the new design, with a new three-story building housing the new counseling center, administration, library, theater, teacher offices, and 31 classrooms.
 This portion was completed in the summer of 2011.
-Originally 80% of the campus was proposed to be redone, with a new quad and the replacement of the bungalows, but due to the “pay-to-play” scandal in the Sweetwater Union High School District only the “new building” was built after the contractors were fired.
+Originally 80% of the campus was proposed to be redone, with a new quad and the replacement of the bungalows, but due to the “pay-to-play” scandal in Sweetwater Union High School District, only the “new building” was built after the contractors were fired.